• Event

 Transfer of children interstate prior to World War II

 In June 1934, while the Northern Territory was under the control of the Commonwealth Government, the Minister for the Interior, Mr Perkins became concerned about the future of Aboriginal children of ‘mixed descent’.
-He arranged for articles to be placed in newspapers across the country calling for individuals and institutions interstate to make offers to take in 50 children from The Bungalow at Alice Springs and the Myilly Point Home, also known as the Darwin Half Caste Home.
+He arranged for articles to be placed in newspapers across the country calling for individuals and institutions interstate to make offers to take in 50 children from The Bungalow at Alice Springs and the Myilly Point Home.
 His aim was that they would be taken into families or institutions, trained to become citizens and absorbed into the white community.
 The advertisements sparked the interest of an institution in Victoria as well as from a number of white families.
-A 1934 article in the Sydney Morning Herald describes this reaction:
+A 1934 article in the Sydney Morning Herald describes the response to the ads, which included offers to take in the children from “two institutions” and from white families:

 An immediate response has followed the appeal of the Minister for the Interior (Mr.Perkins) for the care, by private persons or Institutions, in the more closely settled parts of Australia, of 50 children of half-caste and white parents who are now housed at Alice Springs and Darwin.
 Mr. Perkins said today that two institutions, one of which was in Victoria, had offered to care for the 50 children, while several private persons had offered to take charge of individuals.
-These offers would be considered by his department, which appreciated the benefits which the children would gain in surroundings away from their present aboriginal environment.
+These offers would be considered by his department, which appreciated the benefits which the children would gain in surroundings away from their present aboriginal environment (Sydney Morning Herald, 26 June 1934).

 Although the Aboriginals Ordinance 1918 did not specifically cover the removal of children to another state, the extreme powers of the Chief Protector over Aboriginal people and a number of sections of the Act did allow it to happen legally.
 These powers continued through successive amended legislation.